-In order to meet all classes of tourists, we have considered it advisable to say a few words in regard to the routes to New York. out of Montreal.
-There are many who may doubtless desire, after making a short stay in Montreal, to return home direct, from lack. of time or other causes, to visit the lower St. Lawrence, and, although our Guide proper accompanies the through travellers, a few hints and recommendations to those giving up the tour at Montreal may not come amiss.
+In order to meet all classes of tourists, we have considered it advisable to say a few words in regard to the routes to New York out of Montreal.
+There are many who may doubtless desire, after making a short stay in Montreal to return home direct, from lack of time or other causes, to visit the Lower St. Lawrence, and, although our Guide proper accompanies the through travellers, a few hints and recommendations to those giving up the tour at Montreal may not come amiss.

 Two routes lie at the choice of passengers, one an "all rail," and the other rail and water combined.
-During the summer season the train by the all rail route, via the Vermont Central Railroad, leaves the depot at Montreal at 4.30, p. m., reaching New York about noon the following day.
+During the summer season the train by the all rail route, via the Vermont Central Railroad, leaves the depot at Montreal about 4.30 p.m., reaching New York about noon the following day.
 Passengers may travel via Troy or Springfield, according as they may elect to take their passages.

-The other route referred to is via Plattsburgh and Lake Champlain.
-This is a very favorite way of going to New York, and is so well known and appreciated that little requires to be said in recom-During the pleasure season trains leave the mendation of it. depot, Montreal, at 5.30, a. m., and 4.40, p. m., for Plattsburg, connecting at that place with the very fine boats of the Champlain Transportation Company for Burlington and Whitehall, at either of which places passengers can again take the train.
-Those leaving Montreal by the evening train will find it a very pleasant break in the journey to remain over night at Fouquet's Hotel, Plattsburgh, and take the boat the following day.
-It is a pretty place, and numbers can testify to the fact that a short time occupied at Plattsburgh is well and satisfactorily spent.
-It is also the "rendezvous" for pleasure parties visiting the "Adirondacks," " Lake George," &c., which are lovely spots and should be seen by all who are lovers of scenery both wild and beautiful.
-We shall not, however, dwell upon these points of interest, as there are very full and comprehensive guides specially written in regard to these localities, and which are to be readily obtained.
+The other route referred to is via Rouse's Point and Lake Champlain.
+This is a very favorite way of going to New York, and is so well known and appreciated that little requires to be said in recommendation of it.
+During the pleasure season trains leave the depot, Montreal, for Rouse's Point, connecting at that place with the very fine boats of the Champlain Transportation Company for Burlington and Whitehall, calling at Plattsburg, at either of which places passengers can again take the train.
+Those leaving Montreal by the evening train will find it a very pleasant break in the journey to remain over night at Plattsburg, and take the boat the following day.
+This place as well as its surroundings and the trip up Lake Champlain are fully described elsewhere, (page 125.)

-For complete information as to the starting of trains and boats, we would advise tourists to take care and secure a copy of the International Railway and Steam Navigation Guide, which can be had from all news agents, and as the departures may be altered during the season, it is impossible we can hold ourselves responsible for the continued correctness of the times given by us.
+For complete information as to the starting of trains and boats, we would advise tourists to take care and secure a copy of the International Railway and Steam Navigation Guide, and as the departures may be altered during the season, it is impossible we can hold ourselves responsible for the continued correctness of the times given by us.
 They will, however, be as accurate as is possible with such details.